-Grant Source Annual Total Agency Application Deadline Match Required Remarks Measure M2 Turnback \$41 million in 2012 OCTA Annual Budget None For streets and roadway improvements, including bicycle and pedestrian facilities.
-TDA Article 3 funds Not available SCAG Not applicable 50% Provides grants to states and local agencies, individuals and nonprofit organizations for projects that incorporate urban design, historic preservation, planning, architecture, landscape architecture and other community improvement activities, including greenway development.
-Grants to organizations and agencies must be matched by a 50% local contribution.
-Agencies can receive up to \$50,000.
-Parking Meter Districts Varies City Annual Budget N/A Parking Meter Districts can use parking meter revenues for streetscape improvements such as pedestrian facilities, landscaping, and lighting.
-Transient Occupancy Tax (TOT) Varies City Annual Budget None Created to cover expenses and improvements related to tourism and to encourage more tourists to visit.
+Grant Source Remarks Measure M2 Turnback For streets and roadway improvements, including bicycle and pedestrian facilities.
+Parking Meter Districts Parking Meter Districts can use parking meter revenues for streetscape improvements such as pedestrian facilities, landscaping, and lighting.
+Transient Occupancy Tax (TOT) Created to cover expenses and improvements related to tourism and to encourage more tourists to visit.
 This fund may be appropriate in areas where heavy tourism exists such as along the waterfront, major parks and historic neighborhoods.
-Developer Fees or Exactions Project-specific Cities Varies None Mitigation required during land use approval process.